wen/override/level02/walkthrough.md

 # level02

-The program reads a username and a password from stdin, then it compares the password to the real password read from `/home/users/level03/.pass`.
-If two password don't match, the binary will print username by calling `printf(username)` directly with our input username as format string.
+The program reads a username and a password from stdin, then it compares the password with the flag read from `/home/users/level03/.pass`.
+If they don't match, the binary will print username by calling `printf(username)` directly with our input username as format string.

 ## Step 1.
 Find real password in stack
 ```